leandrocostam/cka-preparation-guide/README.md

 The exam is kind of "put your hands on", where you have 24 problems to fix within 180 minutes.
 Based on that, you have ~7.5 minutes per problem, where usually you will spend more time in some problems than others.

 My tip: Spend your time wisely.
-Use the Notebook feature (provided in exam's UI) to keep track of your progress, where you might take notes of each question, put some anottations in order to help you.
+Use the Notebook feature (provided in exam's UI) to keep track of your progress, where you might take notes of each question, put some annotations in order to help you.
 Additionally, don't get stuck, move to the next problem, and take it back when you finish all the other problems.

 Exam Cost: $300 and includes one free retake.

-It's important to mention that you have access to [Kubernetes Oficial Documentation](https://kubernetes.io) during the exam.
+It's important to mention that you have access to [Kubernetes Official Documentation](https://kubernetes.io) during the exam.
 So get yourself familiar with Kubernetes online documentation, and know where to find all specific topics listed below.
 It might be helpful for you during the exam.

 For information about the exam, please refer [Certified Kubernetes Administrator (CKA) Program](https://www.cncf.io/certification/cka/).